daviebadger/books/restructuredtext/restructuredtext.rst

    * second item
    * third item

-Items may continue on the next lines like pagraphs with line breaks or have other body elements inside text:
+Items may continue on next lines like paragraphs with line breaks or have other body elements inside:

 .. code:: rst